 United States • Born on October 21st

 Shannon joined Watsi on February 16th, 2016.
-Four years ago, Shannon became the 1798th member to automatically support a new Watsi patient every month.
-Since then, 4,251 more people have become monthly donors!
-Shannon's most recent donation traveled 8,200 miles to support Dismus, a four-year-old from Uganda, to fund surgery to correct a congenital condition.
+Seven years ago, Shannon joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Shannon's most recent donation traveled 4,200 miles to support Valentina, a beautiful baby girl from Bolivia, to fund heart surgery.